Is Your Gallbladder the Missing Piece of Your Digestive Puzzle?

 Research indicates that food sensitivities can cause damage in the intestinal tract leading to a sluggish gallbladder.

-Food sensitivities contain proteins that are capable of exciting immune cells in the intestinal tract, causing inflammation in the intestinal lining, and leading to a reduction in CCK signaling (remember, CCK stimulates your gallbladder to squeeze bile out into the small intestine).
+Food sensitivities contain proteins that are capable of exciting immune cells in the intestinal tract.
+This causes inflammation in the intestinal lining, and leads to a reduction in CCK signaling.
+Remember, CCK stimulates your gallbladder to squeeze bile out into the small intestine).

 The difference between subjects with healthy intestines and those who have damage from consuming gluten (as in celiac’s disease) can be profound.

 The same can be said for any food sensitivity.
 Up to 75% of your immune system resides in your gut.
-If you’re eating something that’s causing an immune reaction and (therefore damage to your intestinal lining) then your gallbladder isn’t able to function as optimally as it should because CCK signaling has been inhibited.
-(21
+If you’re eating something that’s causing an immune reaction, you’re getting damage to your intestinal lining.
+And your gallbladder isn’t able to function as optimally as it should because CCK signaling has been inhibited.
+(21)

 Food sensitivities are individualized, so what’s triggering one person with gallbladder issues isn’t necessarily going to be your trigger too.